Yadigar-ı Millet

 Armament 2 × 75 mm (3 in) guns | 2 × 57 mm (2.2 in) guns | 3 × 45 cm (17.7 in) torpedo tubes

-The journey of Yadigar-ı Millet یادکار ملت began in 1908 when it was laid down at the Schichau-Werke in Elbing, Germany, under the name S166, a S138-class torpedo boat.
-However, during its fitting out, it was acquired by the Ottoman Navy, and renamed Yadigar-ı Millet, signifying “Gift of the Nation”, as the purchase was made through donations channeled by the Ottoman Navy Association.
+The journey of Yadigar-ı Millet began in 1908 when it was laid down at the Schichau-Werke in Elbing, Germany, under the name S166, a S138-class torpedo boat.
+However, during its fitting out, it was acquired by the Ottoman Navy, and renamed Yadigar-ı Millet, meaning “Gift of the Nation”, referring to the fact that the purchase was made through donations channeled by the Ottoman Navy Association.

 Alongside three sister ships - Muavenet-i Milliye, Numune-i Hamiyet, and Gayret-i Vataniye - Yadigar-ı Millet joined the Ottoman fleet in March 1910, coinciding with the acquisition of two pre-dreadnought battleships, Barbaros Hayreddin and Turgut Reis.
 This strategic move bolstered the Ottoman Navy's capabilities and signalled the ship's active role in the years to come.